 During fieldwork we specifically looked for any impacts of artisanal mining on the endemic plant species.
-Effects can be categorised as direct, owing to destruction or modification of habitat, and indirect from changes in hydrology, drainage and microclimate, ancillary activities of the miners such as increased incidence of fire or firewood collection, or from the introduction of alien invasive species.
-These are discussed below.
+Effects can be categorised as direct, owing to destruction or modification of habitat, or indirect resulting from changes in hydrology, drainage and microclimate, ancillary activities of the miners such as increased incidence of fire or firewood collection, or from the introduction of alien invasive species.
+These effects are discussed below.